paritytech/cumulus/README.md

 distribution, p2p, database, and synchronization layers should be just as low.
 This project aims to make it easy to write parachains for Polkadot by leveraging the power of Substrate.

-Cumulus clouds are shaped sort of like dots and are up in the air, like this project (as it is an initial prototype -- expect a rename when it gets cooler.)
+Cumulus clouds are shaped sort of like dots; together they form a system that is intricate, beautiful and functional.

 ## Consensus